None of us like to think about our own death, yet careful

 loved ones finances, as they may need to raise money or possibly even take out a loan to pay the IHT bill.

-planning, this money could have been passed on to family, friends, or even to charity, rather than to the tax man.
+or even to charity, rather than to the tax man.

 |

-is a tax which may have to be paid on your estate when you die*.
+Inheritance Tax (IHT) IHT is a tax which may have to be paid on your estate when you die*.

-Making a Valid Will The first and most important step in estate and IHT planning is to make a valid Will.
-This can help make sure your estate
+step in estate and IHT planning is to make a valid Will.
+This can help make sure your estate is shared out to your friends

-Whole of Life Protection Plan A Whole of Life Protection Plan, written in trust, could be used to help pay any IHT liability.
-When written in Trust it
+and family as you'd wish.
+Whole of Life Protection Plan A Whole of Life Protection Plan, written in trust, could be used

-could pay out a lump sum to your beneficiaries when you die and be available immediately to pay the IHT bill.
+to help pay any IHT liability.
+When written in Trust it could pay out a lump sum to your beneficiaries when you die and be

-* There are some other occasions where IHT may be payable such as when chargeable lifetime transfers are made, please
+* There are some other occasions where IHT may be payable

-contact John Blackwood for further information.
+such as when chargeable lifetime transfers are made, please contact John Blackwood for further information.

 |